Hear from our editors: The best credit card sign-up bonuses of May 2025

 Editorial Note: Intuit Credit Karma receives compensation from third-party advertisers, but that doesn’t affect our editors’ opinions.
 Our third-party advertisers don’t review, approve or endorse our editorial content.
 Information about financial products not offered on Credit Karma is collected independently.
 Our content is accurate to the best of our knowledge when posted.

-Here are our picks for the best credit card sign-up bonuses and welcome offers, which can be worth thousands of dollars.
+Here are our picks for the best credit card sign-up bonuses and welcome offers, which can be worth hundreds or even thousands of dollars.

-We found the best bonuses by calculating a dollar value for card offers using our estimated value of what those points and miles are really worth for typical cardholders.
+We found the best sign-up bonuses for travel rewards cards by calculating a dollar value for these offers using our estimated values for credit card points and miles for typical cardholders.

 - Platinum Card® from American Express: $1,016 estimated value

-- Capital One Venture X Rewards Credit Card: $915 estimated value
+- Capital One Venture Rewards Credit Card: $915 estimated value (and a travel credit)

-Here’s why: The New United Club℠ Card features a sign-up bonus that could be worth $1,349 when redeemed for flights, based on our estimated value of 1.42 cents per mile.
+Here’s why: The Chase Sapphire Preferred® Card offers a bonus worth an estimated $1,390, based on our estimated standard value of 1.39 cents per point.

 - Spending requirement: $5,000 on purchases